mcassaniti/msdha/README.md

 -----

 In this state the backend and main process are completely ready to be promoted to master at any time.
-The backend will now attempt to take over the master lock.
+The backend will now be allowed to take over as master.

 Master
 ------

 In this state the backend has been promoted to master by gaining the master lock in etcd.
-Note that only one backend at a time can ever hold the lock.
+Note that only one backend at a time can maintain the master state.
 The backend will wait **twice** the `MSDHA_TTL` value before running the hook script for master promotion.
 The following scenario could happen, which is why the wait has been added: